yousuketakada/refactoring_example/doc/memo.md

     };
 ```

-Now that we have reorganized the complex conditional logic on `Play::Type`
+Now that we have reorganized in a structured manner the complex conditional logic on `Play::Type`
-into the inheritance hierarchy of performance calculators,
+into the inheritance hierarchy of performance calculators and
+delegated the necessary calculations to them,
 it is much more manageable a task than before
-to modify the existing logic or add new `Play::Type`s
+to modify the existing logic or add new `Play::Type`s with their own logic.
-by revising (part of) the hierarchy to which we delegate the necessary calculations
-in a structured manner.

 One can see the final source files in the `refactored` branch.
 Note however that, in order to write this memo,
 I have reproduced the whole refactoring steps again in another branch and
 merged it also to `refactored` so that the history is rather messy.
 To mitigate this, I have put some tags to the second refactoring attempt:
-`refactor2_decompose_statement` for the first commit of
+`refactor2_decompose_statement` to the first commit for
 [Decomposing the `statement` function](#decomposing-the-statement-function);
-`refactor2_split_phase`
+`refactor2_split_phase` for
 [Splitting the phases of calculation and formatting](#splitting-the-phases-of-calculation-and-formatting);
-`refactor2_reorganize_conditional_logic`
+`refactor2_reorganize_conditional_logic` for
 [Reorganizing the conditional logic on `Play::Type`](#reorganizing-the-conditional-logic-on-playtype).